molstar/molstar/docs/v6-architecture.md

 Use peers for React/React DOM on UI packages, and optional peers for headless dependencies (`gl`, `canvas`, `pngjs`, `jpeg-js`) and optional cloud storage where used.
 Do not add React to plugin or core.

 Types needed only to build a package belong in its dev dependencies.
 Types referenced by published declarations must be available to consumers through dependencies or declared peers.
 In particular, React does not install `@types/react`: UI packages need an explicit consumer-facing type dependency/peer policy, verified with a clean TypeScript consumer.

+### 4.4 No barrel files

+Do not ship convenience barrel files.
+Consumers, examples, and internal code import defining modules through supported subpaths.
+Package export maps provide those paths directly; no root or directory aggregation module is needed.
+This removes a source of accidental broad imports rather than relying on every caller to choose correctly.

+Barrels do not inherently prevent production tree-shaking: ESM bundlers can remove unused exports when usage and side effects permit it.
+They can still enlarge the graph processed by tooling and retain initialization effects.
+[Vite's warning](https://vite.dev/guide/performance#avoid-barrel-files) concerns extra development-time fetching and transformation; [esbuild's documentation](https://esbuild.github.io/api/#tree-shaking) describes conditional removal of unused code.
+The policy avoids the aggregation risk without assuming every barrel defeats every bundler.

+- **Remove aggregation modules**, including named re-export collections, `export *` chains, and type-only convenience barrels.
+Use `import type` from the defining module for types.
+Exporting locally defined symbols remains normal module structure.
+- **Preserve cohesive implementation entry points.** A file named `index.ts` is not inherently a barrel.
+Split mixed implementation/re-export modules such as `mol-util/index.ts` into suitable defining modules and record migrated paths.
+An export-map alias may point directly to an implementation file without adding a wrapper barrel.
+- **Do not substitute aggregate convenience objects.** Remove `StateTransforms` and migrate consumers to transformer leaves.
+Preserve transformer identifiers and required registration behavior, not the aggregate access syntax.
+- **Keep deliberate composition explicit.** Default specs and registration catalogs assemble complete feature sets for app composition.
+They are not general symbol-import entry points.
+Base runtime modules and individual providers must not depend on them; enforce that boundary even within a package.

+Enforce the policy through lint/import-graph checks and the public export inventory.
+Validate that a leaf import cannot reach unrelated providers, default catalogs, or optional backends through re-exports.
+Reuse the slim-plugin fixture to check both processed modules and production output, with a downstream Vite development smoke/profile case alongside esbuild.
+Audit real registration and asset side effects before adding purity annotations or `sideEffects: false`; no consumer barrel-rewriting plugin is required.

 ## 5. ESM and TypeScript source